 Getting married in other countries

 The certificates must be original and be endorsed with an apostille or be legalised by the country's foreign ministry.
 Certificates that have been verified by a Norwegian foreign service mission will also be accepted.

-Translation may be necessary unless the certificate is written in English, Danish or Swedish.
+Translation may be necessary unless the certificate is written in English, Danish,Swedish,Icelandic or Finnish.
 If the certificates have been translated, you must provide both the original and the translation.
 If certificates have been translated abroad, with the exception of the Nordic countries, the translation must be endorsed with an apostille stamp or be legalised by the country’s foreign ministry.